This post contains affiliate links.

 Dairy-Free Cotija Cheese Substitutes

-So far we have only covered replacements for cotija with similar types of cheese, but you may be looking for a dairy-free or vegan alternative.
-This isn’t quite as easy, but still very much possible.
+So far, we have only covered replacements for cotija with similar types of cheese, but you may be looking for a dairy-free or vegan alternative.
+This isnโt quite as easy, but it is still very much possible.

 Vegan Cotija Cheese

 There are several manufacturers of Vegan Cotija Cheese.
 These tend to be made from almonds or cashews, nutritional yeast, salt, and sometimes coconut oil.
-You may have to look in specialty groceries as we didn’t see it at our local grocery, and it isn’t listed on Amazon.
+You may have to look in specialty groceries as we didnโt see it at our local grocery.
+We think you will notice the difference between vegan and the real thing, but substitutes are all about tradeoffs.ย

 Vegan Feta Cheese